 Demystifying Technology for those that strive to thrive

-CLOUD TEKKI® is managed by PK (short for Partheeban Kandasamy) who is currently a Staff Customer Success Architect at VMware.
-PK, a Technology Generalist aims to explore new ideas and their implementation techniques that make Digital Transformation possible.
+CLOUD TEKKI® aims to explore new ideas and their implementation techniques that make Digital Transformation possible.
 Topics will be focussed around Cloud, Cloud Native Technologies, Automation Technologies, End User Computing and the synergy between People, Process and Product

-All opinions are my own.
+DISCLAIMER: All opinions are Author's own.
 Content will evolve.
 Please remember to link and credit

 In this post, I’ll be covering how you can automate the process of building a Windows 10 images on your Lab.
 As a part of my daily job working with Workspace ONE Unified Endpoint Management, I work with a lot of Modern Management use cases and this requires testing various use cases on various versions of Windows 10.
 To always start with a clean image, I use Packer to build and enroll the device for me into my lab UEM tenant thus speeding up the process and reducing the probability for errors.